 Everyone likes music.
 It is something that everyone can easily share regardless of the genres they may enjoy.
 Your team can share music and talk about why they appreciate it or anything interesting they know about the music.
 Places like Spotify allow people to make playlists of music a user enjoys and share them with others.

 Get your team to get together and make a playlist that they could either enjoy.
 Or you could get them to each make their own separate playlist and share it with the rest of the team.
 Creating a collaborative playlist that everyone on the team can listen to and help curate is a great team-building activity.
 Playlists that help everyone get work done or destress are great themes your team can make together.

 If Spotify isn’t your thing, consider making a playlist on YouTube, there are tons of music to be found there.

 After a long week of working hard, by the time Friday comes around, everyone on the remote team will want to merely kick back and relax with a nice drink in hand.
 Since you all can’t get together and go out to a place to rest up, why not do it virtually?

 You can host this near the end of every Friday and allow your remote team to wind down along with socializing with each other.
+You can also create surprises to improve the atmosphere, such as sharing a QR code to access an online game instead of a clear link.
 During this activity, you can all share drinks and toast each other for a great work week.
 Doing a team-building solution like this will allow you to end the week on a high note and allows everyone to have a chance at connecting before the weekend comes to an end.